FeelingFun/sxtools/README.md

 # SX Tools

 SX Tools is an artist toolbox for vertex color painting , OpenSubdiv creasing and game engine exporting in Autodesk Maya 2018.
-Its main goal is to present Maya’s color sets in a ‘layer stack’ context more common in 2D painting workflows and provide tool actions that simplify face and vertex coloring process.
+Its main goal is to present Maya’s color sets in a *layer stack* context more common in 2D painting workflows and provide tool actions that simplify face and vertex coloring process.
 It also provides limited export functionality to bring rich vertex colors to game engines.

 The tool is not fully undo-safe and does not play well with construction history, so for best experience, observe the following workflow:
-	Model your low-poly control cage -> Delete construction history -> Color and crease -> Export to game engine
+	Model your low-poly control cage ->
+	Delete construction history ->
+	Color and crease ->
+	Export to game engine

 Changing the topology of your model while coloring and creasing is probably fine, but the limitations of not having construction history apply.